jxbz/modula/README.md

 ## Learning rate transfer with Modula

 The following figure shows learning rate sweeps for GPT trained for 10k steps on OpenWebText, at varying width and depth.
 We compare three setups:
-1. our reimplementation of nanoGPT with Adam;
+1. our reimplementation of nanoGPT with Adam (column 1);
-2. our GPT implementation with Adam and without modular normalization;
+2. our GPT implementation with Adam and without modular normalization (column 2);
-3. our GPT implementation with Adam and with modular normalization.
+3. our GPT implementation with Adam and with modular normalization (column 3).

 ![alt text](/assets/nanogpt-vs-modula.svg)